AttoMap-310

 Mineralogy

-Automated mineralogy using scanning electron microscope (SEM) has become a dominant approach used in natural resource exploration and process monitoring.
-AttoMap provides a powerful complement to SEM-based mineralogy approaches by providing 1000X the sensitivity of SEM-EDS for trace elemental mapping.
-The system’s intuitive software provides AI-based grain segmentation and mineralogical identification.
-AttoMap-310 also provides unprecedented sensitivity for light elements, such as B, C, O, N, P, etc.
+Automated mineralogy using scanning electron microscopy (SEM) has become a dominant approach used in natural resource exploration and process monitoring.
+AttoMap provides a powerful complement to SEM-based mineralogy approaches by offering 1000X the sensitivity of SEM-EDS for trace elemental mapping.
+The system’s intuitive software features AI-based grain segmentation and mineralogical identification.
+Additionally, the AttoMap-310 provides unprecedented sensitivity for light elements, such as B, C, O, N, P, etc.

 Mineralogical mapping using Sigray’s AttoMap (left), a correlative optical image acquired with the AttoMap (upper right), and a SEM-EDS image of the same sample.